 Collarbones is Adelaide’s Travis Cook and Sydney’s Marcus Whale.
-It’s been ten years since, as teenagers, they met on a post-rock message board, beginning a storied union that’s seen the release of three albums of sinewy electronic pop on labels Remote Control and Two Bright Lakes: Iconography (2011), Die Young (2012) and Return (2014).
+It’s been 12 years since, as teenagers, they met on a post-rock message board, beginning a storied union that’s seen the release of four albums of sinewy electronic pop: Iconography (2011), Die Young (2012), Return (2014) & Futurity (2019).

 Navigating a dark facade of online curios with a lyrical vulnerability shaped by classic R&B songwriting and performance, Collarbones pairs the rhythmic mechanics of club music with a raw vocal power akin to tour-mates Jessie Ware, How to Dress Well and Deerhunter.

 Over this time, the pair have become seasoned performers in any venue that comes their way, both locally & Internationally.
 They’ve played in packed club nights, seated theatres and festival stages, including appearances at Flume’s Vivid Live headline show at Sydney Opera House, Los Angeles’ FYF Fest & Pitch Music & Arts Festival in Victoria.
 Their music has been a much respected & influential force within the Australian music scene, reflected by peers such as Flume remixing their 2015 Return lead single, 'Turning'.

 2018 marked the beginning of a new phase in the duo’s long-standing interstate collaboration and their return from hibernation, releasing 'A.I.', their first piece of new music in well over 2 years.
 This became the first offering of what would be their long awaited fourth studio album, Futurity which was released on September 6th, 2019.